I never thought it was a skill. I thought everybody saw this stuff.

 New hire.
 No training manual.
 So I built one.

 I walked into my first real job and discovered there was no onboarding documentation.
 New hires learned by shadowing and hoping.
-That made zero sense to me.
 So I built the training manual — structured it, wrote it, got it into use — and moved on like it was nothing.
+That’s been the through-line my whole career: I see the gap, I fill it, I move on.
+The fact that nobody else filled it first is still genuinely confusing to me.

 Dean’s list.
 President of the chapter.
 And yes — I digitized those too.

+Went back to school, top of my class.
+Founded the student paralegal association chapter, served as president, then president of the local professional chapter after graduation — where I built their digital infrastructure because of course I did.
 Then private law offices.
-Firm after firm, same pattern: walk in on paper, walk out fully digital.
-Every time.
-Not because it was in my job description — because I was a good paralegal who physically couldn’t look at a broken system and leave it alone.
-It wasn’t heroic.
-It was just me being incapable of doing otherwise.
+Firm after firm: walk in on paper, walk out fully digital.
+Not because it was in my job description — because I physically couldn’t look at a broken system and leave it alone.
+I never once thought it was marketable.
+Then we found out we were expecting.

 You have the skills.
 I’ll sell them.
 I’ll learn the rest along the way.

-All of them.
-Because every single chapter was built on the same underlying skill: read what’s broken, figure out what’s needed, and build it.
+Every chapter was built on the same skill: read what’s broken, figure out what’s needed, build it.
 The label kept changing.
 The work didn’t.
-And AI isn’t a pivot — it’s the thing that finally removes every ceiling I used to run up against.
-I can go deeper, move faster, and take on complexity that would have taken months to build manually.
+AI isn’t a pivot — it’s the thing that finally removes every ceiling I used to run up against.
 Same instinct.
 Dramatically different capability.
+I’ve made calculated moves my whole career.
+This is not a pivot.
+This is the one I’ve been building toward.

 Two founders.
 Both in the work.
 Every project.